Fujifilm X100F vs Leica TL

-The X100F is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the TL has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TL was succeeded by the Leica TL2.
+Both the X100F and the TL have been discontinued, but can regularly be found used on eBay.
+The TL was replaced by the Leica TL2, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what conclusions can be drawn?
 Is the Fujifilm X100F better than the Leica TL or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Fujifilm X100F: